AdrianRossouw/daemon-co-za/_posts/portfolio/personal/2003-01-27-oasisjournals.md

 ---
 I rescued an online community for queer and questioning youth I had been involved with as a teenager from complete collapse, after the commercial CMS used for the site suffered a catastrophic meltdown.

-While I am not actively involved with the site anymore, I still host and maintain it, as I have for nearly 10 years.
+While I am not actively involved with the site anymore, I still host and maintain it, as I have for more than ten years.

 <!--more-->